Terms & Conditions of Use

 We use Personal Information to provide services for you.
 Your Personal Information lets us know how to contact you so that we may answer your questions or respond to your requests.
 We may use Personal Information to analyze trends, track visitors’ movements and gather broad demographic information for aggregate use.
 In addition, when a user applies for a position with The Committee for Cultural Policy, Inc. or for a program sponsored by The Committee for Cultural Policy, Inc., we will use any related Personal Information provided by the user only for the purpose of processing and evaluating the application.

-We may also disclose some or all of your information to nonaffiliated third parties such as our legal or other advisors or external service providers who help us maintain and improve our services.
+We may also disclose some or all of your information to our legal or other advisors or external service providers who help us maintain and improve our services.
 These parties are subject to their own security and privacy policies and procedures.
 We may also disclose information to government authorities when required or permitted by law or regulation.
 We may disclose information as necessary to comply with a subpoena or court order, or to protect our rights or the rights of another person for any reason permitted by law or regulation.
 If it is lawful to do so, The Committee for Cultural Policy, Inc. will make reasonable efforts to notify you of any request for disclosure of your information as soon as reasonably practicable following receipt of such a request.

 We recognize that your information is very sensitive, and protecting the privacy of this information is a top priority for us.
 Your information is not shared by The Committee for Cultural Policy, Inc. with any non-affiliated parties, unless such disclosure is necessary for one of the reasons stated in the preceding paragraphs.
-However, The Committee for Cultural Policy, Inc. reserves the right to transfer Personal Information to a third party in the event of a sale of stock, merger or consolidation or other transfer of all or substantially all of the assets of The Committee for Cultural Policy, Inc., whether voluntarily or by operation of law, to such third party, provided that such third party agrees to protect the confidentiality of your Personal Information consistent with this Policy.
+However, The Committee for Cultural Policy, Inc. reserves the right to transfer Personal Information to a third party in the event of a sale or other transfer of all or substantially all of the assets of The Committee for Cultural Policy, Inc., whether voluntarily or by operation of law, to such third party, provided that such third party agrees to protect the confidentiality of your Personal Information consistent with this Policy.

 This website takes reasonable precaution to protect visitors’ Personal Information obtained on or through this Website.
 Please note, however, that no transmission over the Internet can be 100% secure.